SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 In cases where the conditional discharge involves restitution, the judge is able to extend the length of the NY conditional discharge past the expiration of the term to allow more time for the payment of restitution.
 However, the time cannot be extended for more than 2 years past the expiration of the original term.

 Once the conditional discharge term ends, the Court no longer has any power over the case.
-So if a restitution (or any other term of the conditional discharge) is not fully complete at the maximum term of the conditional discharge, the Court will either have to deem the condition satisfied (even if it’s not) or violate someone or not successfully completing the conditional discharge.
-Generally, if the Courts see someone making a substantial effort toward the completion of their conditions, then the Court will deem the condition satisfied, even though it fully may not be.
+So if a restitution (or any other term of the conditional discharge) is not fully complete at the maximum term of the conditional discharge, the Court will either have to deem the condition satisfied (even if it’s not) or violate someone or not successfully complete the conditional discharge.
+Generally, if the Courts see someone making a substantial effort toward the completion of their conditions, then the Court will deem the condition satisfied, even though it may not be fully met.

 Violations of a NY Conditional Discharge